Loretta Lynn dies at Tennessee ranch

 Her biggest hits came in the 1960s and ’70s, including “Coal Miner’s Daughter,” “You Ain’t Woman Enough,” “The Pill,” “Don’t Come Home a Drinkin’ (With Lovin’ on Your Mind),” “Rated X” and “You’re Looking at Country.”
 She was known for appearing in floor-length, wide gowns with elaborate embroidery or rhinestones, many created by her longtime personal assistant and designer Tim Cobb.

-“Coal Miner’s Daughter,” also the title of her 1976 book, was made into a 1980 movie of the same name.
+“Coal Miner’s Daughter,” was also the title of her 1976 book, which was made into a 1980 movie of the same name and shot in Nashville.
 Sissy Spacek’s portrayal of Lynn won her an Academy Award and the film was also nominated for best picture.

 *The Associated Press contributed to this report.